Learning Management System Policy

 Kaltura can be used to upload, share, and create video by UDC faculty, staff, and students for courses and organizations inside Blackboard.
 Kaltura and Blackboard do not impose a limit on the upload size; however, the maximum file size that your browser will allow you to upload is 2 gigabytes.
 Every three years, The Center for the Advancement of Learning (C.A.L.) purges all media to make the most efficient use of storage space on the Kaltura server.
 Faculty who wish to keep their media need to download and save it to their hard drive.
 Once the maintenance is complete, they can upload it again.
 If you need assistance, please see the Center for the Advancement of Learning.

 Students must download the LockDown browser from UDC Blackboard.
-Instructions can be found in the Student Dashboard and course shell.
+Instructions can be found in the Student Dashboard and course site.

 NBC Learn Higher Education is a collection of videos, newsreels, documents, and images available on-demand to UDC faculty and learners.
 UDC Faculty and learners can access NBC Learn via Blackboard and via on-campus IP authentication when they log on to https://highered.nbclearn.com